mcserversoft-community/mcss-api-java/README.md

 ## Disclaimer
 This API wrapper is made by the community.
 The code might not be the cleanest.
 You're more than welcome to contribute and improve the code.
+**In any case, DO NOT REPORT ISSUES IN OFFICIAL MCSS CHANNELS (such as Discord)**.

 ## Contributions
 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->